gdiazbanuelos/GGPOPLUSR/README.md

 3. At CMake configure step, point the vcredist_86_exe variable to the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 installer program for x86 (vcredist.x86.exe).
 If you cannot locate it in your Visual Studio installation folder, you can [get it from Microsoft](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
 4. Open the solution in Visual Studio and build the PACKAGE project to generate the installer.

+### Running on Linux
+As of right now, there is no way to compile GGPOPLUSR on Linux, so in order to run it you will need to compile it yourself on Windows first or download a release.
+The Debug target will not run in Linux.
+Once you have this, there are two ways to  run it.

+ * Run Steam through Wine

+Once you have an instance of Steam running through Wine, you just need to run Launcher.exe in the same prefix.

+ * Use Proton

+Change the GGPOPLUSR_DIR variable in ggpoplusr.sh to the location of your compiled GGPOPLUSR build, place it in your +R install directory, and set the Steam launch options to `./ggpoplusr.sh %command%`.

 ## Why GGPO?
 Why +R?
 Why now?
 While lockstep netcode was considered industry standard for many years (including triple-A titles like _Street Fighter IV_), its failures have